emontoya2/tmsm/README.md

 This repository hosts the source code for training modules on selected statistical methods.
 It is an open source project developed by [Eduardo L. Montoya](https://emontoya2.github.io/).
 If you find the contents useful, please cite or acknowledge this project to encourage further use by others.

-**Project Status:** Concept – Minimal or no implementation has been done yet.
-This repository serves as a limited example, demo, or proof-of-concept.

 ---